espressif/esp-chip-errata/docs/en/01-chip-identification/index.rst

 Chip Marking
 ++++++++++++

+.. only:: not esp32p4 and not esp32c5

     -  **Espressif Tracking Information** line in chip marking

-.. only:: not esp32p4

     .. figure:: ../../_static/chip-marking.png
         :align: center